kareemelgendy/restock-bot/README.md

 # Restock Bot
-A Python script that will scrape an e-commerce website powered by Shopify to periodically check for a product restock as well as update the user through SMS or automatically attempt to check out the item(s) being watched the moment they become available.
+A Python script that will scrape e-commerce websites powered by Shopify to periodically check for a product restock and update the user through SMS or automatically attempt to check out the item(s) being watched the moment they become available.

 ## Demo
 For a more detailed demo <a href="https://www.dropbox.com/s/38xy47fs0lhklop/RestockBot%20Demo.mov?dl=0" target="_blank">click here</a>